initialxy/webapp-annotated-build-scaffolding/README.md

 Take a look at `src/index.html` for more details.

-To build AMD modules.
-Simply use a special `amd` build type.
+To build AMD modules, use the special `amd` build type.

 ```html
 <!-- build:amd js/amd/amd.js -->